logonv/Blackjack_Command_Line_Python/README.md

 # Blackjack

-An exercise on object oriented programming.A blackjack game that is run from the command line.
+An exercise on object oriented programming.

+A blackjack game that is run from the command line.